-IN NO EVENT WILL TOAST BE LIABLE UNDER ANY CONTRACT, NEGLIGENCE, STRICT LIABILITY OR OTHER THEORY: (A) FOR ANY INDIRECT, EXEMPLARY, INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES; (B) FOR LOSS OF USE, INACCURACY, COST OF PROCUREMENT OF SUBSTITUTE GOODS, SERVICES OR TECHNOLOGY, LOSS OF PROFITS, DATA OR BUSINESS INTERRUPTION; OR (C) FOR ANY MATTER BEYOND ITS REASONABLE CONTROL EVEN IF TOAST HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH LOSS OR DAMAGE, AND EVEN IF A REMEDY SET FORTH HEREIN HAS FAILED ITS ESSENTIAL PURPOSE.
+10.1.
+IN NO EVENT WILL TOAST BE LIABLE UNDER ANY CONTRACT, NEGLIGENCE, STRICT LIABILITY OR OTHER THEORY: (A) FOR ANY INDIRECT, EXEMPLARY, INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES; (B) FOR LOSS OF USE, INACCURACY, COST OF PROCUREMENT OF SUBSTITUTE GOODS, SERVICES OR TECHNOLOGY, LOSS OF PROFITS, DATA OR BUSINESS INTERRUPTION; OR (C) FOR ANY MATTER BEYOND ITS REASONABLE CONTROL, WHETHER OR NOT FORESEEABLE, EVEN IF TOAST HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH LOSS OR DAMAGE, AND EVEN IF A REMEDY SET FORTH HEREIN HAS FAILED ITS ESSENTIAL PURPOSE.

-11.2 Merchant will indemnify, defend and hold harmless Toast and its directors, officers, employees, affiliates and agents from and against any and all third-party proceedings, claims, losses, damages, demands, liabilities and expenses whatsoever, including all reasonable legal and accounting fees and expenses and all reasonable collection costs, incurred by Toast, its directors, officers, employees, affiliates and agents to the extent resulting from or arising out of (a) Merchant’s use of the Services, other than those attributable to Toast’s gross negligence or willful misconduct, or for which Toast is responsible as set forth in Section 11.1 above, (b) Toast’s processing activities on behalf of Merchant, (c) the business of Merchant, (d) any sales transaction conducted by Toast on behalf of Merchant, (e) any noncompliance with any Applicable Laws and Rules by Merchant or its Employees, (f) any alleged or actual compromise, unauthorized access, disclosure, theft or unauthorized use of a Card or Customer information on Merchant's systems, (g) any infiltration, hack, breach or violation of the processing system of Merchant or any other third-party processor or system attributable to the acts and/or omissions of Merchant, (h) Merchant’s, or any Employees’, breach or nonperformance of any provision of this Agreement, (i) Merchant’s or its Employee’s reliance on any report or other information generated through the Services; or (j) any Tax assessment.
+11.2.
+Merchant Indemnification.
+Merchant will indemnify, defend and hold harmless Toast and its directors, officers, employees, affiliates and agents from and against any and all third-party proceedings, claims, losses, damages, demands, liabilities and expenses whatsoever, including all reasonable legal and accounting fees and expenses and all reasonable collection costs, incurred by Toast, its directors, officers, employees, affiliates and agents to the extent resulting from or arising out of (a) Merchant’s use of the Services, other than those attributable to Toast’s gross negligence or willful misconduct, or for which Toast is responsible as set forth in Section 11.1 above, (b) Toast’s processing activities on behalf of Merchant, (c) the business of Merchant, (d) any sales transaction conducted by Toast on behalf of Merchant, (e) any noncompliance with any Applicable Law and Rules by Merchant or its Employees, (f) any alleged or actual compromise, unauthorized access, disclosure, theft or unauthorized use of a Card or Customer information on Merchant's systems; (g) any infiltration, hack, breach or violation of the processing system of Merchant or any other third-party processor or system attributable to the acts and/or omissions and/or failure to act of Merchant, including without limitation any compromise of access credentials; (h) Merchant’s, or any Employees’, breach or nonperformance of any provision of this Agreement; (i) Merchant’s or its Employee’s reliance on any report or other information generated through the Services; or (j) any Tax assessment.

 12. Confidential Information